Nominees for this award will be one of the following:

 Midwives play a lead role in supporting pregnant women and new mothers.
-They practise in both hospital and community settings.
+They practice in both hospital and community settings.
 Midwives are involved in all aspects of antenatal, intrapartum and postnatal care.
 They are skilled at supporting new and prospective parents.

-About the award: This award aims to recognise a Registered Children’s Nurse or Registered Midwife who has made an outstanding contribution to the care of children, young people or the midwifery care of mothers-to-be/ parent/s.
+About the Award: This award aims to recognise a Registered Children’s Nurse or Registered Midwife who has made an outstanding contribution to the care of children, young people or the midwifery care of mothers-to-be/ parent/s.